canonical/snapcraft/docs/intro.md

 The first is that each part is pulled.
 This step will download content, e.g. checkout a git repository or download a binary component like the Java SDK.
-Snapcraft will create a parts/ directory with sub-directories like parts/part-name/src for each part that contains the downloaded content.
+Snapcraft will create a `parts/` directory with sub-directories like `parts/part-name/src` for each part that contains the downloaded content.

 #### Build

-The next step is that each part is built in its parts/part-name/build directory and installs itself into parts/part-name/install.
+The next step is that each part is built in its `parts/part-name/build` directory and installs itself into `parts/part-name/install`.

 ### Stage

 After the build of each part the parts are combined into a single directory tree that is called the "staging area".
-It can be found under the ./stage directory.
+It can be found under the `./stage` directory.

-This ./stage directory is useful for building outside code that isn't in the snapcraft.yaml recipe against the snap contents.
-For example, you might build a local project against the libraries in ./stage by running `snapcraft shell make`.
+This `./stage` directory is useful for building outside code that isn't in the `snapcraft.yaml` recipe against the snap contents.
+For example, you might build a local project against the libraries in `./stage` by running `snapcraft shell make`.
 Though in general, you are encouraged to add even local projects to snapcraft.yaml with a local `source:` path.

 ### Snap

-The snap step moves the data into a ./snap directory.
+The snap step moves the data into a `./snap` directory.
 It contains only the content that will be put into the final snap package, unlike the staging area which may include some development files not destined for your package.

-The Snappy metadata information about your project will also now be placed in ./snap/meta.
+The Snappy metadata information about your project will also now be placed in `./snap/meta`.

-This ./snap directory is useful for inspecting what is going into your snap and to make any final post-processing on snapcraft's output.
+This `./snap` directory is useful for inspecting what is going into your snap and to make any final post-processing on snapcraft's output.

 ### Assemble

-The final step builds a snap package out of the snap directory.
-This .snap file can be uploaded to the Ubuntu Store and published directly to Snappy users.
+The final step builds a snap package out of the `snap` directory.
+This `.snap` file can be uploaded to the Ubuntu Store and published directly to Snappy users.

 # Next